 Cracking of concrete is natural, expected, and accepted.
 However, cracks may affect performance and maintenance costs.
 For these reasons, building owners want cracks in interior and exterior slabs repaired.

 Before choosing a crack repair option, concrete contractors should perform a crack evaluation and establish the repair objectives.
 DUOMIT prides itself on its concrete crack repair procedure for businesses in the Greater New York area.

+We have completed a major amount of concrete expansion joint repair in industrial and commercial facilities.
+Our professional team can repair all control joints, hairline cracks, construction joints, and concrete slabs.
 We have a wide array of patching materials available for floors and walls.
-Repairing cracks in concrete were never been easier.
+Repairing cracks in concrete were never easier.

-Which is why we offer the longest repair guarantees if using in polishing processes.
+DUOMIT uses only the best-proven concrete crack fillers in the industry for repairing concrete slabs.
+This is why we offer the longest repair guarantees if using in polishing processes.
 DUOMIT analyzes the cracks and makes the best recommendation for the repair of each job individually.

-Concrete Expansion Joint Filler
+Concrete Crack Filler

 In fact, the joint spacing filling is filling the shrinkage, construction, and isolation joints.
 So, most of the joints in an industrial floor will consist of shrinkage, construction, and isolation in that order.

 The continued integrity of the floor must upgrade concrete expansion joint filler frequently.
 The joint filling provides a two-fold purpose: protection and support for proper expansion-contraction.

 Furthermore, protection is for the joint’s leading edge when perpendicular hard tire impact from forklift use.
 Support provides when the joint fills in with a backer rod and primes with water-based epoxy.